Mikhailyuk, Sorokolat & Partners

 • filing instructions comprising applicant's and inventor's names, addresses and citizenships;

-• a filing number and a date of a priority application or a PCT application;
+• a filing number and a date of a priority application;

 • a specification with claims, abstract and drawings;